Jul 14, 2025

 Mistake #7: Avoiding the Conversation Entirely

-Why it matters: Not talking about a prenup doesn’t make the issues go away - it just delays tough conversations that will eventually surface, often under more stressful conditions.
+Why it matters: Not talking about a prenup doesn’t make the issues go away; it just delays tough conversations that will eventually surface, often under more stressful conditions.

-Wrap-Up: Smart Prep = Strong Protection
+Final Word: Smart Prep = Strong Protection